apollographql/specs-core/core.spec.md

   <dd>The tag for the [version](#sec-Versioning) of the feature used to author the document.
 Processors MUST select an implementation of the feature which can [satisfy](#sec-Satisfaction) the specified version.</dd>
 </dl>

 The version tag MUST be a valid {VersionTag}.
+The name MUST be a valid GraphQL identifier which does not include the namespace separator ({"__"}).

 #### Ignore meaningless URL components